Depression & Bipolar Support Alliance

 required.
 You must be 18 or older to attend.
 Friends and family are

-> welcome at all meetings.
-Usually no meetings are held on major holidays.
+welcome at all meetings.
+No meetings are held on major holidays.

-> Our support groups receive no funds from our parent organization or from the government.
+Our support groups receive no funds from our parent organization or from the government.
 We have no paid staff, and all our work is done by volunteers.

-> We do have a number of expenses: printed materials to provide for people with mood disorders: education, resources for recovery, and help in crises.
+We do have a number of expenses: printed materials to provide people with mood disorders education, resources for recovery, and help in crises.
 We also donate to the churches who provide us with meeting spaces.
 Most of our money comes from voluntary contributions from people who attend the meetings.
-A strict rule of ours, however, is that nobody has to pay for participating.
+A strict rule of ours is that nobody has to pay for participating.

-> We have had gifts that were memorials to loved ones and from people who appreciate what our support has done for a family member.
+We have had gifts that were memorials to loved ones and from people who appreciate what our support has done for a family member.

-> If you wish to make a tax-deductible donation, write a check payable to: DBSA-Charlotte, and address it::
+If you wish to make a donation, write a check payable to:

-> We are one of nearly 700 chapters of a national organization working to help people with mood disorders.
+We are one of nearly 700 chapters of a national organization working to help people with mood disorders.

 Besides meetings, we hope you avail yourself of the many resources on this site.